June-Skeeter/Module1_GEOS270/docs/Application_Part1.md

 **File Submission:** Save the layout as a .pdf, name it *Central_Wellington_Layout.pdf*.
 You will upload this map to canvas as part of your lab assignment!

 * To save your layout reference the image below.
-1) CLick Share.
+1) Click Share.
 2) Click Layout Export.
 3) Specify the output location and name your file.
 Its best to use your Lab1_Project workspace so you can easily find this when its time to submit you map.
 4) Click Export.

 <div style="overflow: hidden;
   padding-top: 56.25%;